 - 1. Building layout should be designed to optimise privacy for occupants of the development and occupants of adjoining properties. - 2.
-Orientate living areas, habitable rooms and windows to private open space areas or to the street to limit overlooking.

-- 3. The effective location of doors, windows and balconies to avoid overlooking is preferred to the use of screening devices, high sills or obscured glass. - 4.
+Orientate living areas, habitable rooms and windows to private open space areas or to the street to limit overlooking. - 3.
+The effective location of doors, windows and balconies to avoid overlooking is preferred to the use of screening devices, high sills or obscured glass. - 4.
 The windows of one dwelling are to be located so they do not provide direct or close views (ie from less than 9 metres away) into the windows of other dwellings. - 5.
 Planter boxes, louvre screens, pergolas, balcony design and the like are to be used to screen a minimum of 50% of the principal private open space of a lower apartment from overlooking from an upper apartment.

 Complies - the proposed development has been strategically designed to ensure that there will be no adverse overlooking impacts from the proposed dual occupancy (attached) to any adjoining properties.
 The development provides compliant side boundary setbacks to adequately separate the building from adjoining properties to ensure a reasonable level of privacy is maintained.
-All proposed first-floor windows with aspects east and west either correspond with low-use rooms, are screened or high-sill at adequate heights to prevent overlooking.
-The second-floor roof terrace has been designed with generous side and front setbacks and with privacy screening to prevent direct overlooking opportunities and to maintain reasonable view sharing.
-It is noted that the subject property is located within a unique part of Queenscliff with development within the immediate proximity of the site varied in nature and characterised by 2 to 3 storey detached dwelling houses interspersed by large residential flat developments upwards of four storeys in height.
+All proposed ground and first-floor windows with aspects south-east and north-west either correspond with low-use rooms, are screened or high-sill at adequate heights to prevent overlooking.
+The second-floor terrace has been designed with privacy screening and generous side and front setbacks with the extent of roof planter box providing a buffer to adjoining neighbours and to the street frontage to prevent direct overlooking opportunities and to maintain reasonable view sharing.
+It is noted that the subject property is located within a unique part of Freshwater with development within immediate proximity of the site varied in nature and characterised by 2 to 3 storey dwelling houses, dual occupancies, interspersed by large residential flat developments upwards of ten storeys in height.

-Development to the north-west of the subject property have living rooms orientated to the south-east looking across the property towards the Freshwater basin such that a degree of mutual overlooking of private open space areas is evident.
-Therefore, due to the view aspect it is reasonable to conclude that the level of privacy anticipated within this particular locality is less than that reasonably anticipated in a traditional low density residential environment.
-The proposal has been designed with landscaping by Mac2Mac Atelier who have provided trees and plantings to further enhance privacy while maintaining adequate sunlight.
-The proposal in my opinion will have minimal to no impact on adjoining properties.
+Development to the north-west of the subject property at no. 33 Moore Road have their living room and balcony orientated to the north-east looking across the property towards the Freshwater basin such that a degree of mutual overlooking of private open space areas is evident.
+The proposal has been designed with landscaping by ATC Landscape who have provided opportunities for plantings to further enhance privacy while maintaining adequate sunlight.
+The proposal in my opinion will have minimal to no adverse impact on adjoining properties.